mattermost/docs/source/collaborate/channel-types.rst

    - Want to have a group conversation with more than 7 people?
 You can :doc:`create a private channel </collaborate/create-channels>`.
 Alternatively, from Mattermost v9.1, you can :doc:`convert the group message to a private channel </collaborate/convert-group-messages>`.

-   - Any group message history you have with a deactived user remains available :ref:`unless your systems administrator disables your ability to do so <configure/site-configuration-settings:allow users to view archived channels>`.
+   - Any group message history you have with a deactivated user remains available :ref:`unless your system admin disables your ability to do so <configure/site-configuration-settings:allow users to view archived channels>`.